zerospiel/docs/docs/admin/kof/kof-using.md

         echo https://jaeger.$REGIONAL_DOMAIN
         ```

-## Access to KOF UI
+## Access to the KOF UI

 When the [TargetAllocator](https://opentelemetry.io/docs/platforms/kubernetes/operator/target-allocator/) is in use,
 the configuration of [OpenTelemetryCollectors](https://opentelemetry.io/docs/collector/)
 Prometheus [receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver#prometheus-api-server)
 is distributed across the cluster.

-KOF UI collects metrics metadata from the same endpoints that are scraped by Prometheus server:
+The KOF UI collects metrics metadata from the same endpoints that are scraped by the Prometheus server:

 ```mermaid
 graph TB